-The NBO is prioritizing fair labor practices (based on records of and plans to be in compliance with federal labor and employment laws) by including their scoring as primary criteria in the applicant scoring and evaluation process.
+NBO is prioritizing fair labor practices (based on records of and plans to comply with federal labor and employment laws) by including their scoring as primary criteria in the applicant scoring and evaluation process.
+As mentioned previously, applicants unable to provide certification for the specified timeframe shall submit to NBO specific, forward-looking commitments to strong labor and employment standards and protection.
+NBO will assess these plans and assign a score according to the strength of commitments, considering factors outlined in BEAD NOFO IV.C.1.e.
+Section 69.

 NBO will assess and score narrative responses under this category.
 Applications will receive points based on the information submitted for each element of the fair labor category.
-Applications that provide no response will receive 0 points in this category.
-Applications that provide all the required information and certify they will comply with existing labor requirements outlined in the BEAD Notice of Funding Opportunity (NOFO) will receive 45 points in this category.
+Applications that include no response will receive zero (0) points in this category.

+Applications that include all required information and certification of the prospective subgrantee's intent to comply with existing labor requirements outlined in the BEAD NOFO will receive 35 points in this category plus points based on responses to violation disclosures.